 In order to stay on the leading edge of dentistry, East Tremont Dental is prepared to handle the unique concerns of a wide range of patients.
 From time to time, our team of expert dentists meet Bronx patients who have dental anxiety or dental phobia.
 Their goal is to make these patients feel as relaxed and calm as possible during treatment.
-This can be achieved through sedation dentistry techniques, which use anti-anxiety agents or sedatives.
+This can be achieved through sedation dentistry techniques, which use anti-anxiety agents or sedatives

 Dental Anxiety / Phobia